Taiwan's Foxconn says everyone will feel impact of prolonged Iran conflict

 The escalating conflict in the Middle East has rattled global markets and fuelled concern over risks to supply chains.

-Speaking to reporters at Foxconn's headquarters in Taiwan's city of New Taipei, Young Liu said the fallout for his company was currently limited, however, and he expected 2026 to be a very good year for it.
+Speaking to reporters at Foxconn's headquarters in Taipei's neighbouring city of New Taipei, Young Liu said the fallout for his company was currently limited, however, and he expected 2026 to be a very good year for it.

+"I think this war is something nobody wants to see.
+We hope it ends as soon as possible," he said.

+Given the region's key role as a global oil producer, if the war drags on it could push oil to $100 a barrel, and push up prices for raw materials, Liu added.

 Foxconn has reported record revenues, driven by strong demand for artificial intelligence products, although prolonged conflict in Iran has boosted concern over pricier energy.